-Unlike keyframing, simulation easily coordinates many degrees-offreedom, produces natural timing and physically correct motion, and generalizes to a wide variety of contexts and environments.
-Unfortunately, it is less capable of stylized cartoon animation [Barzel et al., 1996], and it is more difficult to direct [Chenney and Forsyth, 2000; Popović et al., 2000; Bergou et al., 2007].
-Faloutsos and colleagues [1997] proposed simulating directly in an artist-defined deformation subspace given by deformation modes on a lattice.
-Recent works have extended this idea, using arbitrary mesh deformations to create example-based simulation: a more automated solution to stylized animation [Martin et al., 2011; Schumacher et al., 2012; Koyama et al., 2012].
-We explore a similar framework, expand it to facilitate navigation on the pose manifold, and implement it with a new formulation.
+Unlike keyframing, simulation easily coordinates many degrees-of-freedom, produces natural timing and physically correct motion, and generalizes to a wide variety of contexts and environments.
+Unfortunately, it is less capable of stylized cartoon animation,23 and it is more difficult to direct.^{24-26} Faloutsos and colleagues27 proposed simulating directly in an artist-defined deformation subspace given by deformation modes on a lattice.
+Recent works have extended this idea, using arbitrary mesh deformations to create example-based simulation: a more automated solution to stylized animation.^{28-30} We explore a similar framework, expand it to facilitate navigation on the pose manifold, and implement it with a new formulation.